Select your cookie preferences

 aws ec2 help

 Before you run any commands, set your default credentials.
-For more information, see Configure the AWS CLI.
+For more information, see Configuring settings for the AWS CLI.

 This topic shows short-form examples of AWS CLI commands that perform common tasks for Amazon EC2.